fzi-forschungszentrum-informatik/mongeu/README.md

-# mongeu -- MONitor for GPU energy Usage
+# mongeu -- MONitor for GPU Energy Usage

 This program provides a RESTful API via HTTP for measuring the energy consumption of GPUs and retrieving additional information.
 Currently, only